Is Juarez safe for travelers arriving from the US?

 The buses are operated by the city and the prices are fixed and clearly marked.

-They generally charge 5-15 pesos (depending on the route).
-They normally set off when the bus is filled, so don’t expect a schedule to be stuck to.
+They generally charge 5-15 pesos (depending on the route) and normally set off when the bus is filled, so don’t expect a tight schedule.

 See this guide to buses in Mexico for a comprehensive guide on traveling long distances by bus around Mexico.